HiteshKolluru-asu/SER516-Spr25-JavaB-3/README.md

 * **Afferent Coupling (Ca):** Measures how many other classes depend on a given class.
 * **Efferent Coupling (Ce):** Measures how many external classes a given class depends on.
 * **Defect Density:** Calculates the number of defects per lines of code to assess software reliability.
+* **Instability Metric(I):** Measures how susceptible a software package is, to changes based on its outgoing dependencies.
+It is calculated using both Ce and Ca.

 * This project enables developers to upload ZIP files containing Java code, analyze quality metrics, and track file history.
 It also supports benchmark values for quality evaluation.